SeveToo/floatToDec/README.md

 ## :dart: About

-This is a simple calculator that converts a float number to a decimal number.
-You can use colors to understand the process.
+This is a simple calculator that converts a float number to a decimal number., You can use colors to understand the process.

 <!-- ## :sparkles: Features